AliKhadivi/palm-migrate/README.md

 ## 📈 Performance

-GPT-Migrate is currently in development alpha and is not yet ready for production use.
+Palm-Migrate is currently in development alpha and is not yet ready for production use.
 For instance, on the relatively simple benchmarks, it gets through "easy" languages like python or javascript without a hitch ~50% of the time, and cannot get through more complex languages like C++ or Rust without some human assistance.

 ## ✅ Benchmarks